 - 1 tablespoon oregano

 - 3 bay leaves

 - Pour the broth, lime juice and apple cider vinegar into the slow cooker bowl.
 Add the bay leaves.
 Cook on low for 8-10 hours or on high for 4-6 hours.
 When done, transfer the meat to a large platter and shred, discarding fatty pieces.
 Discard the bay leaves.
-Add the shredded beef back into the slow cooker and toss with the liquid and onions.
-Serve warm in tacos or burrito bowls or any Mexican feast!
+Spoon some of the juices from the slow cooker over the meat if desired.
+Serve warm in taco, burrito bowls, nachos, or any Mexican dishes.

 Sign up to receive an email each time I have a new recipe or

 follow me on Instagram or Facebook for behind the scenes!

 This recipe was originally published July 30, 2015 and updated on March 11, 2020.